22388o/zeus-docs/README.md

 # Zeus Documentation

-## Introduction

-Zeus is an open-source mobile Bitcoin/Lightning node manager and wallet application for lnd, c-lightning, and Eclair. ⚡️

-If you have trouble using Zeus, consider joining the [communities listed on the official website]() to get help from community members.

-Only file a [Github issue]() for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.
+Zeus is a mobile bitcoin wallet that makes bitcoin payments simple, gives users complete control of their finances, and allows more advanced users to manage their Lightning nodes from the palm of their hand.
+This documentation site covers in detail how to use Zeus as a user, a developer and how to contribute to improving Zeus as either.

+Zeus is available to download on the [Google play store](https://play.google.com/store/apps/details?id=app.zeusln.zeus), [Apple app store](https://apps.apple.com/us/app/zeus-ln/id1456038895) and [F-Droid](https://f-droid.org/packages/app.zeusln.zeus/).

+If you are having trouble using Zeus, would like to contribute to the project, or are just interested in learning more, you can read these docs, reach our community on [Telegram](https://t.me/zeusLN), keep up with us on [Twitter](https://twitter.com/ZeusLN), join our [developer slack](https://zeusln.slack.com/join/shared_invite/zt-qw205nqa-o4VJJC0zPI7HiSfToZGoVw#/) or open an issue on [GitHub](https://github.com/ZeusLN/zeus).

-Please check out our [official website](), and [FAQ]() for more details.
+Please check out our [official website](https://zeusln.app/) for more details.

-## Contributing

-Pull requests are welcome and appreciated.
-To contribute to BTCPay Server, first check the [contributing guidelines]().

-### Build the Documentation Locally
+### Build the documentation locally

 In order to build the website locally, you'll need [Node.js](https://nodejs.org/) >= 12.16 (or basically the latest LTS version).